VladimirDimov/CustomDataGrid/README.md

 	        identifier: 'Id',
 	        selectable: {
 				// By default this option is set to true.
 Use it to disable the selectable option
-				enable: true;
+				enable: true,
+				// Enable/disable rows multiselect.
+By default it is set to false
+				multi: true,
 				// a custom class may be added to the selected rows
 	            cssClasses: 'success'
 	        }
 	    }
 	});

-The selected rows identifiers can be get by:
+The selected rows identifiers can be got by:

 	myTable.getSelected();